Council learns minor emergency clinic coming to Wagoner

 Unfortunately, Powell reported that putting the two halves in their new downtown home will be delayed a bit.
 It seems while waiting to be moved, the depot’s bottom support developed dry rot.

 However, the moving company came to the rescue.
-Officials from Robin Hausner House Movers Company offered to fix the dry rot for both halves for just $12,750 all-inclusive to fix the depot.
+Officials from Robin Hausner House Movers Company offered to fix the dry rot on both halves for just $12,750.
 The Hausner group has made this kind of repair before on other jobs and knows exactly what to do.

 The council approved the repair.